moiseevigor/email2db-php/README.md

 ```

 ### ORM :: Doctrine
-For the database interaction is choosen the [Doctrine](http://doctrine-orm.readthedocs.org/) as to be the most reliable and most flexible version of ORM.
+For the database interaction we choose [Doctrine](http://doctrine-orm.readthedocs.org/), we find it to be the most reliable and the most flexible version of open ORM.
-It can intercat with the most RDBMS and NoSQL databases and can exploit tailable capabilities of some databases like [MongoDB](https://github.com/doctrine/doctrine-mongodb-odm-tailable-cursor-bundle).
+It can intercat with variety of RDBMS and NoSQL databases and can exploit tailable capabilities of some databases like [MongoDB](https://github.com/doctrine/doctrine-mongodb-odm-tailable-cursor-bundle).

 ### PEAR :: System Daemon
 The [PEAR :: System Daemon](http://pear.php.net/package/System_Daemon) library is used to run Email2DB as a daemon in background.